pitosalas/wp-convert/docs/posts/2022-12-05-02_05_11-How-to-post-Instagram-posts-on-Mastodon-using-IFTTT.md

 author: Pito Salas
 date: 2022-12-05 02:05:11
 tags:
+    - mastodon
+    - web
+    - web-hook
+    - ifttt
-    - mastodon, web, web-hook, ifttt, api
+    - api
 ---

 (**Web site except:** As you can tell, I've been trying this and it is a little squirly.
 But I think I got it to work.